Sofia Wylie

 Sofia Christine Wylie (born January 7, 2004) is an American actress, dancer and singer.
 She began her career in dance before gaining prominence through her role as Buffy Driscoll on the Disney Channel comedy-drama series Andi Mack (2017–2019).

-Wylie has continued to work with Disney; her roles include Cory Bailey in the film Back of the Net (2019), Riri Williams in the Marvel Rising animated franchise and Spider-Man, Mia Brooks in the web series Shook (2019), and most prominently, Gina Porter in the Disney+ mockumentary High School Musical: The Musical: The Series (2019–2023).
-She also stars in the Netflix fantasy film The School for Good and Evil (2022).
+Wylie continued to work with Disney; her work included the film Back of the Net (2019), the Marvel Rising (2019) animated franchise and Spider-Man (2020), the web series Shook (2019), and most prominently, the Disney+ mockumentary High School Musical: The Musical: The Series (2019–2023).
+She also starred in the Netflix fantasy film The School for Good and Evil (2022).

 Early life

 Wylie was born in Scottsdale, Arizona, and grew up in Tramonto, to parents Chris and Amy.
-Her father is African-American and Korean, and her mother is white and of German and English descent.
+Her father is African-American of partial Korean ancestry, and her mother is white of German and English descent.
 She has an older sister, Isabella "Bella", who appeared in an episode of Chopped Junior and won.
 Wylie has been dancing since she was 5 years old, and trained in acting at Second City Training Center in Hollywood, California.